Amar033/Amar033/README.md

 - 🌱 I’m currently learning Machine learning
 - 🦩 Current Goals: Get things done 🌩️

 >“Preoccupied with a single leaf... you won't see the tree.
 Preoccupied with a single tree... you'll miss the entire forest.<br> Don't be preoccupied with a single spot.
 See everything in it's entirety... effortlessly.
-That is what it means to truly "see.”
+That is what it means to truly "see.”<br>― Takehiko Inoue
-― Takehiko Inoue

 ### More about me.
   I am currently a student and focusing  mostly on AI and Datascience.